BettercareHealth/bettercare/nc/nc-7.md

 ## Case study 1

 A preterm female infant is brought to the nursery from the labour ward wrapped in a wet towel.
-The axillary temperature is 32.5 °C. The infant’s estimated gestational age is 35 weeks.
+The axillary temperature is 32.5&nbsp;°C. The infant’s estimated gestational age is 35 weeks.
 The cheeks and tongue are pink but the hands and feet are grey and feel cold.
 The infant is lethargic.

 ### 1. Does the infant have hypothermia?
 Give your reasons.

 Yes.
-An axillary temperature below 36 °C is below the normal range and is defined as hypothermia.
+An axillary temperature below 36&nbsp;°C is below the normal range and is defined as hypothermia.

 ### 2. What is the probable cause of the peripheral cyanosis in this infant?